AlfredCYL/gplearn_cross_factor/README.md

 To get started with gplearn_cross_factor, follow these steps:

-1. Install the package by running `pip install gplearn` in your terminal.
-2. Import the necessary modules and functions required for factor analysis.
+1. Import the necessary modules and functions required for factor analysis.
-3. Specify your desired fitness metrics, including rankIC, quantile returns, monotonicity, and correlation within factors.
+2. Specify your desired fitness metrics, including rankIC, quantile returns, monotonicity, and correlation within factors.
-4. Define and prepare your data inputs for analysis.
+3. Define and prepare your data inputs for analysis.
-5. Run the genetic programming algorithm using the provided functions and operators.
+4. Run the genetic programming algorithm using the provided functions and operators.
-6. Evaluate and interpret the results to gain insights into your cross-sectional factors.
+5. Evaluate and interpret the results to gain insights into your cross-sectional factors.

-For more detailed instructions and examples, please refer to the documentation provided in the repository.
+For more detailed instructions and examples, please refer to [the documentation](/Functional%20Demo.ipynb) provided in the repository.

 ## Contributing